anoj-9771/solace-samples-python/README.md

 ## Install the Solace Python API
 1. Install the wheel package from the [Solace Community](https://solace.community/discussion/336/python-whos-in-for-a-real-treat)
 1. Install the API `pip install <path_to_installed_wheel>`

+NOTE: Navigate to branch 0.2.0 for that version

 ## Run Samples
 Execute the script of choice as follows: